Order Definition

-The Definition tab in the Order application provides a comprehensive, read-only view of style-specific components as defined in the Style > Definition tab.
+The Definition tab in the Order application provides a comprehensive, read-only view of style-specific components as defined in Style > Definition.
 It gives you access to key construction and design information for the selected style.

 Read-Only Tab